 Marigold’s most primary use is to deter harmful nematodes in the garden, and for looks.
 It’s also said to deter other pests, but it seems no one can really agree on just which ones they turn away.
 Snails are said to dislike them, as well.

 Some say you can make a natural insect-repelling spray for your other plants out of marigold flowers.

 Interestingly enough, I’ve personally found that when I grew Kilimanjaro White Marigolds (Tagetes erecta), the pollinators went wild for them.
 I had bees and butterflies flocking to the flowers, but not a single pest took a bite.

 Marigolds are also used for natural dying, and can be used fresh or dried in this process.

-Marigolds are inedible and should NEVER be ingested.
-Marigolds should NOT be used in body care products, as they can irritate the skin and cause rashes.
+Marigolds are inedible and should not be ingested.
+Marigolds aren’t normally used in body care products, as they can irritate the skin and cause rashes.